graphprotocol/contracts/DEPLOYMENT.md

 ### Updating NPM packages and tagging on github and other testnet tasks

 If you are deploying the testnet, remember to deploy a new GDAI and GSR, as you don't want to re-use the previous GSR.
+Remember to build the contracts.

 ```
 ./cli/cli.ts deploy --contract GDAI
 ./cli/cli.ts deploy --contract GSRManager --init 1000000001547125958,<GDAI_ADDR>
 ```

+Remember to deploy the uniswap pool.
+And to set the GSRManager in the GDAI contract.

 Please remember to rename the Graph Token and GDAI symbols for the appropriate testnet or mainnet configuration.